Ometria/ometria.react_native_sdk/README.md

 });
 ```

-⚠️ Keep in mind that foreground notifications are **not** shown to the user.
-Instead, you could trigger a local notification or update the in-app UI to signal a new notification.
+⚠️ Keep in mind that foreground notifications are **not** displayed by the operating system.
+This is a [known Firebase limitation](https://rnfirebase.io/messaging/notifications): when the app is in the foreground, the notification data is delivered via an event but no visible notification is shown.
+However, since the app receives the notification data, you can display your own notification (custom UI or local system notification) when a notification is received in the foreground.
 Read more [here](https://rnfirebase.io/messaging/usage#foreground-state-messages).

 ℹ️ If you implement such a custom solution, don't forget to call `Ometria.onNotificationOpenedApp` to let the SDK the notification has been interacted with when handling the notification interaction event for foreground notifications.